Housing & Homelessness Prevention

 Program Coordinator & Case Manager

 Dania was born in Baghdad, Iraq.
 She lived in Jordan for five years before immigrating to the United States at nine years old.
-She graduated from the University of Washington Seattle Campus in 2021 with a Bachelors in Medical Anthropology and she is currently attending UW's Master's Program in Public Health.
+She graduated from the University of Washington Seattle Campus in 2021 with a Bachelors in Medical Anthropology and she is currently attending UW's Master's Program in Community-Oriented Public Health Practices.
 She aspires to help the youth of our community to get the education they deserve and become successful members of society.
-Dania's purpose in the Afterschool Program is to help students stay connected to their language and culture, acquire civil socialization, and maintain mental stability.
+Dania's purpose in the Homelessness Prevention Program is to help families overcome their struggles and obstacles upon their arrival to the US through family support and case management.